ros-drivers/rosserial/README.md

-## ROSserial for Hydro
+## rosserial

 This repo is ported from https://kforge.ros.org/rosserial/hg.
-It has been catkinized and updated for ROS Groovy and newer.
+It has been catkinized and updated for ROS Groovy and onward.

+### Changes for Indigo

+Changes are being tracked on a per-package basis; please see the individual package folders, or use the "Changes" link on the right side of the package pages on the ROS wiki.

-## Changes for Hydro
+### Changes for Hydro

 0.5.5
  * Add support for Arduino Yum